 #10 Adding to winners is scary but it can be one of the most rewarding strategies.

-I have mentioned this before but I would say that one of the best investing lesson I have learned thus far in the year 2018 is adding to winners.
+I have mentioned this before but I would say that one of the best investing lessons I have learned thus far in the year 2018 is adding to winners.
 It might sound like a “scary” proposition.

 For example, let’s say you bought a stock at $150 and then you see it run up to $300 and know you should buy more of it but it just doesn’t feel right.
 And then the stock goes up to $500.
 Yikes!
 This actually happens (with GOOD companies – not junk) and is a great feeling when you buy high and it keeps on going higher.
-Such an eye opening lesson that I want to be strategic about but implement more often.
+Such an eye-opening lesson that I want to be strategic about but implement more often.
 Taking baby steps.